bcgov/digital.gov.bc.ca/README.md

 npm install
 ```

-This will install the npm packages outside the frontend container, where tests can be in the terminal and IDE without using `docker exec` to run the tests in the frontend container.
+This will install the npm packages outside the frontend container, where tests can be run locally in the terminal/IDE.

-New npm packages they must be installed in the docker container.
-Use the command:

-`docker exec -it frontend /bin/bash`

-to enter the container.
-Then run `npm install`.

-If new npm packages have been installed by another developer the project may need to be rebuilt using.

-`docker-compose build --no-cache`

-to insure that all npm packages are up to date.

 ### Strapi